 Povidone iodine topical Side Effects

-Applies to povidone iodine topical: external miscellaneous, external ointment, external pad, external solution, external swab
+Applies to povidone iodine topical: external cream, external miscellaneous, external ointment, external pad, external solution, external swab

 What are some side effects that I need to call my doctor about right away?